marshmallow-code/marshmallow/README.rst

 marshmallow
 ***********

 marshmallow is a Python library for converting complex datatypes, e.g. ORM/ODM objects, into native Python datatypes.
-The serialized objects can then be rendered to standard formats such as JSON for use in a REST API, for example.
+The serialized objects can then be rendered to standard formats such as JSON for use in a REST API.

 Quickstart
 ==========